tifa2UP/sjsumsa.org/README.md

  * Webpack
  * Babel

- Other items and version numbers could be found in 'package.json'
+ Other items and their corresponding version numbers could be found in 'package.json'

  ###Design: